This post may contain affiliate links.

 11. Khao Soi

 We went on a mission to find the best Khao Soi in Chiang Mai, we also sampled Khao Soi in Bangkok and on Phuket.
-We couldn’t pick the best, but there were many variations.
+It was hard to pick the best, but there were many variations.
 We have a Khao Soi recipe on our site for you to cook at home.

 12. Chicken with basil and chilli.